ENTR - Entrepreneurship

 ENTR 705.
 Technology Entrepreneurship (3).

-Students explore issues surrounding the transformation of knowledge into commercially useful products, services and viable businesses.
-Course employs a hands-on experiential approach using current active technologies from the university, community or national research laboratories.
+Explores issues surrounding the transformation of knowledge into commercially useful products, services and viable businesses.
+Employs a hands-on experiential approach using current active technologies from the university, community or national research laboratories.
 Market validation, opportunity recognition, intellectual property protection (patents, copyright, trade secrets) and valuation are core learning elements employed in the commercial-potential evaluation process.
 Evaluation documents produced in the course are provided to intellectual property owners to aid moving a technology into commercial markets.
 Prerequisite: junior standing.

 ENTR 706.
 Seminar in New Product and Technology Development (3).